 A virus that has an outer wrapping or envelope.
 This envelope comes from the infected cell, or host, in a process called “budding off.”
 During the bidding process, newly formed virus particles become “enveloped” or wrapped in an outer coat that is made from a small piece of the cell’s plasma membrane.
 The envelope may play a role in helping a virus survive and infect other cells.
 (Source: Cancer.Gov)

 Flu Virus (Influenza Virus)

-Influenza is a viral infection caused by influenza virus or flu virus that attacks your respiratory system — your nose, throat and lungs.
+Influenza is a viral infection caused by the influenza virus or flu virus that attacks your respiratory system — your nose, throat, and lungs.
 Influenza is commonly called the flu, but it’s not the same as stomach “flu” viruses that cause diarrhea and vomiting.
 (Source: Mayoclinic)